 How To Decorate The Top Of An Armoire

 Armoires are often tall pieces of furniture, which can make it difficult to know how to decorate the top.
-Choosing what to display has a lot to do with the amount of room between the top and the ceiling, the size of the room, the interior design style and the room’s theme.
+Choosing what to display has a lot to do with the amount of room between the top and the ceiling, the size of the room, the interior design style, and the room’s theme.
 Besides decorating the top, you could use the extra space as a shelf to keep books or magazines.

 Smaller armoires look more central to a room when topped with tall types of vases or figurines amid a backdrop of silk flowers.
-If there’s enough space, a wall hanging is also a great idea, such as a wreath, painting or framed photograph.
+If there’s enough space, hanging a wall is also a great idea, such as a wreath, painting, or framed photograph.

 How Much Does an Armoire Weigh?